yaxuanpang/cart253/topics/variation-jam-original/README.md

 There are 5 different game mode, original, spring, summer fall and winter.
 Each mode will give a different experience and add different challenges to the game.

+This is the original variation!
+Eat flies while avoiding the birds and the flashlight.

 > Move the frog some side to side with the mouse and click space to launch the tongue.